GerritCodeReview/aws-gerrit/master-slave/README.md

 * replication_user_id_rsa
 * replication_user_id_rsa.pub

+Generate a random bearer token to be used for monitoring with Promtetheus:
+* `openssl rand -hex 20 > prometheus_bearer_token`

 You will have to create the keys and place them in a directory.

 #### Register Email Private Key